Here, we explain some of the potential benefits and disadvantages of each option.

 Once the term is over, you may want to enter a new fixed-term contract (if your landlord is happy to do so) or move home.
 This means, if you don’t like your rented home, you can move and find a new one.
 And if you do like it, you can stay.

 Moving is easier when you rent, as there’s no need to find a buyer or use a conveyancer.
 You can tell your landlord you’re moving out (giving the right period of notice) and leave it up to them to find a new tenant.

-Another benefit of renting is that if something big goes wrong with the property (such as a burst pipe or a broken-down boiler) you typically won’t have to pay to fix it.
+Another benefit of renting is that, if something big goes wrong with the property (such as a burst pipe or a broken boiler), you typically won’t have to pay to fix it.
 These bigger, more expensive repairs are usually the landlord’s responsibility.

-Your landlord will have final say on any changes you want to make to the property, which means you may not be able to do things like put up shelves and pictures without permission.
+Your landlord will have the final say on any changes you want to make to the property, which means you may not be able to do things, like put up shelves and pictures without permission.

 You may also be subject to rent increases and your landlord can choose to sell the property.

-There are lots of extra costs associated with purchasing a property, too.
-You’ll need money to cover things such as conveyancers’ fees, valuation fees and Stamp Duty.
+The minimum is 5% of the property value but, if you can afford more, you could have a smaller mortgage which would mean paying less interest.
+There are lots of extra costs associated with buying a property too.
+You’ll need money to cover things such as conveyancing fees, mortgage valuation fees, and Stamp Duty (if payable).
 You may also need to extend the lease if you buy a leasehold property.

 If you buy a certain type of property, such as an apartment, you’ll also need to pay monthly ground rent and service charges.
 This is to cover the general upkeep of the whole building.

 If you take out a mortgage, you need to make sure you can afford the repayments.
 If you don’t make the repayments each month, your home may be repossessed.